-Access right: permission to use a UK computing resource University information technology resources according to appropriate limitations, controls, and guidelines.
+Access right: permission to use University information technology resources according to appropriate limitations, controls, and guidelines.

-Commercial purpose: a-activities by an individual or department where the goal or end involving involves the buying and/or selling of goods or services for the purpose of making a profit.
+Commercial purpose: activities by an individual or department where the goal or end involves the buying and/or selling of goods or services for the purpose of making a profit.